 Consider converting old incandescent Christmas lights to LED bulbs.
-LEDs can help you save electricity, but more importantly, they expel little to no heat when in use, significantly reducing the fire risk.
+LEDs can help you save electricity, but more importantly, they expel little to no heat when in use.
+This can significantly reduce the fire risk.

 - Ensure your Christmas lights and cords are in safe working order before you plug them in.
 Overloaded power boards, exposed wiring and damaged cables can still present a fire danger.
-Check for frayed cables, burn marks, exposed wires.
+Check for and avoid using items with frayed cables, burn marks, and exposed wires.

 - Put your lights on a timer switch.

-- Ensure your lights are suitable for indoor/outdoor usage.
+- Ensure your lights are used in the correct setting i.e. indoor/outdoor usage.

 - Consider purchasing battery operated lights to decrease the fire risk.

-- Check your lights to ensure they have a label confirming they have been tested and passed Australian Safety standards
+- Check your lights to ensure they have a label confirming they've been tested and passed Australian Safety standards

 4. Check the safety of your gas BBQ

-Several people were injured earlier this year when a BBQ gas cylinder sparked a fire at a Melbourne apartment building.
+Across the summer months in Melbourne, there is a serious gas BBQ fire on average once per day.
+This is often accompanied by property loss and injury.
+Know the drill before you grill!
 Before using your BBQ, check for any gas leaks and ensure that the fittings and hoses are in perfect working order before you fire up the grill.

 5. Insurance policy maintenance – update, update, update!

 It’s very important to keep your broker and / or insurance company updated with any changes to your insurable items.
-After Christmas it would wise take stock and update your contents insurance policy to account for any new and valuable items you may have received as gifts e.g. jewellery, electronics, artworks etc.
+After Christmas it would be wise to take stock and update your contents insurance policy to account for any new and valuable items you may have received as a gift e.g. jewellery, electronics, artwork etc.

 TIP: Insure valuable Christmas presents before they’re opened!

-Should you purchase any valuable items as Christmas presents, ensure they’re added to your Contents Insurance policy the moment you get them home.
-This will help ensure they are insured against unexpected events like fire or theft.
+Should you purchase any valuable items as Christmas presents, make sure they’re added to your Contents Insurance policy the moment you get them home.
+This will help ensure they are protected against unexpected events like fire or theft.